 Night photography often uses long exposure to capture star trails or other celestial objects.
 Light from other sources such as street lamps or headlights can also cause interesting effects in a shot that’s being taken using long exposure.
 Light painting is another technique that uses long exposure and a mobile light source, such as a flashlight or sparkler, to create a unique “painting” with the strokes of light.

-Also called photomacrography or simply macrography, macro photography is a type of photography that captures extreme close-ups of usually very small objects or subjects.
+Also called photomacrography or simply macrography, macro photography captures extreme close-ups of often very small subjects.
 Insects and plants or flowers are popular subject matter in this genre.
-Other macro imagery can include close-up shots of food, water droplets, everyday items such as fabrics or feathers, toys, eyes, jewellery, and other abstract patterns and textures.
+Other macro imagery can include close-up shots of food, water droplets, everyday items such as fabrics or feathers, toys, eyes, jewelry, and other abstract patterns and textures.